fuzzylabs/edge-vision-power-estimation/torch_onnx_trt/README.md

 The comparison plots for each model are saved nder the `results/model_name` directory.
 An example of `mobilenetv2` model shown below.

 ![Latency and Throughput](./results/mobilenet_v2/latency_throughput.png)

+## Notes and Limitations

+* We are limited by the support of [ONNX Operators](https://github.com/onnx/onnx-tensorrt/blob/main/docs/operators.md) using this approach.

+* ONNX Runtime also supports [TensorRT](https://onnxruntime.ai/docs/execution-providers/TensorRT-ExecutionProvider.html) as it's execution provider.
+We don't have to write a TensorRT Python API inference runtime and engine builder ourselves.
+ONNX runtime would take care of it for us.
+This approach is not tested.